-CIS 168 - Game Programming Credit Hours: 3
+CIS 168-Game Programming

 Prerequisite: None.
-Fundamentals of how to write computer games in the C# programming language using Direct3D, DirectSound, DirectX, and DirectInput.
-Students will receive knowledge of game programming using 3D modeling, collision detection and animation.
-No previous knowledge of HTML or web design is assumed.
+Fundamentals of how to write computer games using the programming languages of C# and Java.
+Students will learn to program interactive games that may be used on a variety of devices.
+Student will learn to use programming tools for user interaction, collision detection and animation.
+No previous knowledge of HTML, Web design or programming is assumed.
 Students are required to purchase a mass storage device such as a thumb or jump drive.